shutingrz/bind9/doc/arm/reference.rst

    The cache_name specifies the cache to be shared.
 When the ``named`` server configures views which are supposed to share a cache, it creates a cache with the specified name for the first view of these sharing views.
-The rest of the views will simply refer to the already created cache.
+The rest of the views will simply refer to the already-created cache.

    One common configuration to share a cache would be to allow all views to share a single cache.
 This can be done by specifying the